Preet2fun/kubernetes-docker-ninja/kubernetes/README.md

 ########################################## Deployments ###########################################

 #This is the simplest way to create deployment via imperative kubectl run command
+# to get specific parameter using jsonpath we can use belwo command
+kubectl get deployment <name_of_deployment> -o jsonpath --template {.spec.selector.matchLabels}

+#for download of any running deployment into a YAML file use belwo command:
+kubectl get deployments kuard --export -o yaml > kuard-deployment.yaml kubectl replace -f kuard-deployment.yaml --save-config

+# Below are the diffrent command for deployment rollout
+# Rollback to the previous deployment
+kubectl rollout undo deployment/abc

+# Check the rollout status of a daemonset
+kubectl rollout status daemonset/foo kubectl rollout history deployment/kuard

+Available Commands:
+  history     View rollout history pause       Mark the provided resource as paused restart     Restart a resource resume      Resume a paused resource status      Show the status of the rollout undo        Undo a previous rollout

+#If you are in the middle of a rollout and you want to temporarily pause it for some
+#reason (e.g., if you start seeing weird behavior in your system and you want to investigate),
+#you can use the pause command:
+kubectl rollout pause deployments kuard deployment "kuard" paused

+#If, after investigation, you believe the rollout can safely proceed, you can use the
+#resume command to start up where you left off:
+kubectl rollout resume deployments kuard deployment "kuard" resumed

+#If you are interested in more details about a particular revision, you can add the
+# --revision flag to view details about that specific revision:
+kubectl rollout history deployment kuard --revision=2

+#you can roll back to a specific revision in the history using the flag: --to-revision
+kubectl rollout undo deployments kuard --to-revision=3 deployment "kuard" rolled back

+#If you ever want to delete a deployment, you can do it either with the imperative command:
+kubectl delete deployments kuard

+#or using the declarative YAML file we created earlier:
+kubectl delete -f kuard-deployment.yaml

 ########################################## ReplicaSets ###########################################
 #imperative commands for scale up/down of replicaset